GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 ## Permissions, permissions persistence, and file handler updates

-To ensure user trust and the safety of users' files when the File Handling API is used to open a file, a permission prompt will be shown before a PWA can view a file.
+To ensure user trust and the safety of users' files when the File Handling API is used to open a file, a permission prompt will be shown before an installed PWA can view a file.
 This permission prompt will be shown right after either of the following scenarios:

 * The user selects the PWA to open a file, so that the permission is tightly coupled to the action of